Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 - It strengthens the immune system

-- It prevent certain forms of cancer
+- It prevents certain forms of cancer

 - It lowers the risk of developing cataracts and macular degeneration